walton5511/wikiwikihk/docs/release-reworks/act7-sp-changelog.md

 ## Dark Gunner <ItemIcon iconId="914" width="30px"/>

-- Spell Revolver:
-  - <BCard>Chance of inflicting critical hits is increased by 5 -> 10%.</BCard>
 - Magic Blitz:
   - <font color="orange">[NEW]</font> <BCard>There is a 20% chance of causing [Magic Shot Wound].</BCard>
 - Curse Blitz: